 Definition of Fees

 Tuition is established to support the administrative and instructional costs of each OUS institution.
-There are three basic tuition and fee structures at OUS institutions: the regular academic year, summer session, and continuing education.
+There are three basic tuition and fee structures at OUS institutions: the regular academic year, summer session, and online course instruction.

 Application for Admission Fee